Create a better future, through technology

 Think of designgood.tech like the Better Business Bureau, but for the Internet.
 We are not out to shut any of these businesses down or push for regulation that will stifle innovation, but instead we are here to help consumers feel safe and to help businesses regain and maintain trust—a currency worth more than any other.Get Involved Subscribe To Newsletter

-Automating Humanity is an insider's perspective on everything Big Tech doesn't want you thinking about—everything from the impact being created by the addictions they have installed at a global scale, to the profits being driven by fake news and disinformation, to the way these companies are manipulating the world for profit and automating jobs at a scale we've never experienced before.
+Automating Humanity is a declassified brief on everything Big Tech doesn't want you thinking about—everything from the impact being created by the addictions they have installed at a global scale, to the profits being driven by fake news and disinformation, to the way these companies are manipulating the world for profit and automating jobs at a scale we've never experienced before.

 If you're looking for a book that reveals trade secrets, this is the wrong book for you.
 But if you're looking for an insider's perspective on the industry written in a way anyone can pick up and enjoy, this is the book you've been looking for.
 Even without giving away secrets, there's plenty to be told.

-In the past year, Design Good has been invited to more than 19 states or nations across four different continents to educate people.
-These events have included professional lectures at universities, conferences with world leaders in some of the biggest tech hubs in the world, and private consulting with some of the biggest corporations in the world.
+In the past year, Design Good has been invited to more than 19 different states or nations across four continents to educating people about the inner workings of Big Tech.
+Events have included classroom lectures at universities, conferences with world leaders in some of the biggest tech hubs in the world, and private consulting with some of the biggest corporations in the world.

 This talk, given by former Google consultant Joe Toscano, will give you an insider's perspective on everything Big Tech doesn't want you thinking about: everything from the addictions installed on a global scale to the profits being driven by fake news and disinformation, to the way they’re manipulating the world for profit and using our data to train systems that will automate jobs at an explosive, unprecedented scale.
 Toscano will then critically analyze these issues and suggesting how we can create proactive, adaptable regulation that satisfies both the needs of consumer safety and commercial success in the international economy.RSVP